 Why is a good CRM Implementation Approach required?

 Isn’t that just project management?
-No, what we are talking about here is really having a CRM implementation approach that takes you from your initial ideas, help you prioritise those ideas, qualifies a solution, all the way through to phase the project, training and delivery, and on-going support.
-See What is the QGate CRM Success Program? for details on our approach.
+No, what we are talking about here is a CRM implementation approach that takes you from your initial ideas, helps you prioritise those ideas, qualifies a solution, all the way through to phase the project, training and delivery, and on-going support.

 And then coming back through that cycle to do the next phase – avoiding, wherever possible, the big bang approach which most companies do these days anyway.

 The CRM implementation approach needs to be scalable enough to cope with small phases and larger more complex ones:

 - Take the very simple start point ideas

 - Formulate and prioritise these ideas

 - Involve the user so that they feel that they’re part of the project